 - Reduce the time spent wearing the backpack to no more than 30 minutes at any one time.

 The ‘Chiropak’ is a durable, functional and comfortable backpack, developed by Spartan School Supplies together with the Australian Chiropractors Association (ACA).
-The backpack is designed to reduce the incidence and severity of neck and back pain associated with carrying heavy loads.

 Find out more about the Spartan ‘Chiropak’ by visiting the Spartan website.